aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 6. Add a new series and populate the data in it.
 7. Write the modified presentation as a PPTX file.

-This Java code shows you how to update a chart:
+This Javascript code shows you how to update a chart:

 ```javascript
     var pres = new  aspose.slides.Presentation();